dhurlburtusa/shortcuts/rust/rust-notes.md

 Rust's boolean type is `bool` and has two possible values: `true` and `false`.
 Booleans are one byte in size.

+#### Character

+Rust's character type is `char` and are four bytes in size, representing a Unicode Scalar Value.

 #### Integer Types

 **Variants**